 Display empathy.
 Make sure the speaker understands you’re able to recognise their emotions and share their feelings.
 By showing compassion, rather than just feeling it, you’re able to connect with the speaker and begin establishing a sense of mutual trust.

-Example: “I’m so sorry you’re dealing with this problem.
-Let’s figure out some ways I can help.”
+Example: 'I’m so sorry you’re dealing with this problem.
+Let’s figure out some ways I can help'.

 Share similar experiences.
 Discussing comparable situations will not only show the speaker you’ve successfully interpreted their message, but it can also help you build a relationship with the speaker.
-For example, if the speaker has shared a problem, you can provide advice on how you solved your similar challenge.
+For example, if the speaker has shared a problem, you can provide advice on how you solved a similar challenge.

-Example:“I had a difficult time getting started with this program, too.
+Example: 'I had a difficult time getting started with this program, too.
 But it gets much easier.
-After just a few weeks, I felt completely comfortable using all the features.”
+After just a few weeks, I felt completely comfortable using all the features'.

 Recall previously shared information.
 Try to remember key concepts, ideas or other critical points the speaker has shared with you in the past.
-This demonstrates you’re not only listening to what they’re currently talking about, but you’re also able to retain information and recall specific details from previous conversations.
+This demonstrates that you’re not only listening to what they’re currently talking about, but you’re also able to retain information and recall specific details from previous conversations.

-Example: “Last month you mentioned adding a more senior coordinator to help with this account, and I see that’s definitely helped your team!”
+Example: 'Last month you mentioned adding a more senior coordinator to help with this account, and I see that’s definitely helped your team!'

 Non-verbal active listening skills

 Nod.
 Offering the speaker a few simple nods shows you understand what they’re saying.
 A nod is a helpful, supportive cue, and doesn’t necessarily communicate that you agree with the speaker – only that you are listening and processing what they are saying.

 Avoid making any movements that show you are distracted.
 Being still can help communicate focus.
 To do this, try and avoid movements like glancing at your watch or phone, audibly sighing, doodling or tapping a pen, your foot or your fingers.
-You should also avoid exchanging verbal or non-verbal communications with others listening to the speaker.
+You should also avoid exchanging verbal or non-verbal communication with others listening to the speaker.
 This can make the speaker feel frustrated and uncomfortable.

 Maintain eye contact.
 Always keep your eyes on the speaker and avoid looking at other people or objects in the room.
-Just be sure to keep your gaze natural, using nods and smiles to ensure you’re encouraging them rather than making the speaker feel intimidated or uneasy.
+Just be sure to keep your gaze natural, using nods and smiles to ensure that you’re encouraging them rather than making the speaker feel intimidated or uneasy.